 Born in Montreal, Walker moved with his family at the age of 4 to the Greater Toronto Area where he played minor hockey and eventually played for the York Yeoman of the OUA.
 Following his playing days, Walker relocated to New Jersey where he has been actively involved in hockey management and coaching at a variety of levels.
 For the past number of seasons he has worked with the New Jersey Titans program and will monitor players in the Eastern United States who are eligible for the OHL Priority Selection Draft.

 Steve joined the Petes as a Major Midget and Tier II Scout after 20 years of coaching minor hockey in Peterborough.
-Over the last five years, Steve has served as a practice and goalie coach for the Midget AA team in Peterborough, winning an OMHA championship and a silver medal at the 2009 OHF.
+Over the last several years, Steve has served as a practice and goalie coach for the Midget AA team in Peterborough, winning an OMHA championship and a silver medal at the 2009 OHF.
 Steve had a short stint with the Petes in the early 1980’s before moving on to play for the Kingston Canadians and the London Knights in the OHL.
 He played all of his minor hockey in Peterborough with the minor Petes.
-Steve lives in Peterborough with his wife Lori and youngest son Travis, while his oldest son Kyle attends Laurentian University.
+Steve lives in Peterborough with his wife Lori.
+He has two sons: Travis and Kyle.

 Matt St. Germain, having played with the Petes from 1991 to 1994, joined the Club's scouting staff in 2011.
 He covers scouting in Southwestern Ontario and Michigan.
 After graduating from the Petes, Matt spent two years at the University of Waterloo.
 Matt has been highly involved in hockey, coaching at different levels over the past ten years: from 1998-2000 with Windsor AAA 84’s, 2000-2002 with Leamington Flyers Jr. B, 2002-2004 with Tecumseh Chiefs Jr. B, 2004-2006 with Leamington Flyers Jr. B, and from 2006-2009 with Sun County AAA 95s.